pragmatic-objects/site/_chapters/001_checked_exceptions.md

 ---
 layout: post
 title: Forget about checked exceptions
+date: 2018-07-27T18:00:00+03:00
 ---

 Checked exceptions vs. unchecked exceptions.
 I know this kind of discussion is a bit old and raised many times.
-Someone say checked exceptions are evil.
-Someone say they are reasonable sometimes.
+Someone says checked exceptions are evil.
+Someone says they are reasonable sometimes.
 Then suddenly Yegor Bugayenko came with his Elegant Objects and [claimed](https://www.yegor256.com/2015/07/28/checked-vs-unchecked-exceptions.html) that it's actually unchecked exceptions that are evil, and checked exceptions must be used instead.